Board of Directors

 Rev. Clyde W. Jones, Jr.

 Rev. Jones is an associate minister at Macedonia Missionary Baptist Church in Daphne.
-He also is employed at FMC Agriculture Solutions as a process safety management coordinator.
+He recently retired from FMC Agriculture Solutions as a process safety management coordinator.
 He is the Education Committee chairman for the Baldwin County NAACP and on the Executive Committee for Supporting Educational Excellence in Daphne Schools (SEEDS).
 He is married to the former Nichelle Barnes of Wichita Falls, Texas.
 They have three children: Shunika, Micah and Timothy.
 They also have six grandchildren.
 In his spare time, Rev. Jones enjoys great food, traveling, live music and singing in the Path to Peace Choir.

 Shakita Brooks Jones